Bulk Item Collection

-Bulk Waste consists of furniture, bicycles, televisions, and white goods such as refrigerators, washers and dryers (please remove the doors for safety).
+- White goods such as refrigerators, washers and dryers (please remove doors for safety)

-Bulk items are picked up once a week for single family curbside collection areas.
 Bulk items should be placed a minimum of 5 feet away from other garbage containers or other obstructions.
-Your collection day for bulk items is the same day as your current recycling and vegetation pick up day (PDF).

 Pay for Pickup Option

 We continue to offer the "Pay for Pickup" option which allows residents to make arrangements for bulk items to be picked up on unscheduled collection days for a fee.
 Only acceptable/non-hazardous materials can be collected using this option.
 For the latest, City User Fee schedule, please call the Sanitation Department at 561-416-3367.

-Residents are encouraged to recycle their Bulk items such as old electronics including televisions, computers, monitors, and stereos.
-Check your local computer store for recycling opportunities, or you can drop them off at any one of the Solid Waste Authority of Palm Beach County’s transfer stations.
+Residents are encouraged to recycle their old electronics including televisions, computers, monitors, and stereos.
+Check your local computer store for recycling options, or you can drop them off at any one of the Solid Waste Authority of Palm Beach County’s transfer stations.

 Statement of Responsibility